Red Men’s Band

 The Middlesex Concert Band was originally know as the Red Men’s Band in Wakefield.
 The Improved Order of Red Men was a fraternal organization (other fraternal organizations include Freemasons, Elks, KofC, etc) founded by descendants of participants of the Boston Tea Party, and tracing its roots all the way back to 1765.

-The original band, which had started in the early 1900s, died out and was re-formed in the 1950s.
+The original band, which had started a in the early 1900s, died out in the 1950s.
 A Drum & Bugle corp, the band was known for wearing Native American head dresses and was a staple of parades in Wakefield and 4th of July celebrations.
 They even regularly played at Braves baseball games.

 “The original Wahpatuck Tribe 54, Improved Order of Red Men Band split up in the 1950s, according to newspaper reports.
 Its original drum was discovered in the basement of the Americal Civic Center in 1994 and has since been donated to the Wakefield Historical Society.”Jayne D’Onofrio